codenamephp/.github/CODE_OF_CONDUCT.md

 spell it out as clear as I can

 If you think it's a good idea to attack a person or their code because of their
-* sex/gender/identity/<insert other category here I probably don't even heard of)
+* sex/gender/identity/<insert other category here I probably don't even heard of>
 * skin color/ethnicity/nationality
 * religious belief (or lack thereof)
 * physical or cognitive disability
 * anything else that relates to "protected classes" or has nothing to do with the code and/or facts at hand

-this is most likely not the place for you.
+this is most likely NOT the place for you.
 Feel free to find out but don't be suprised if my patience on these issues is rather short.

 ### Humor

-Everything said above also applies to "humor".
+Everything said above also applies to "humor" as well.
 While I enjoy really dark and "edgy" humor myself, one has to be aware that others might not.
 This is especially tricky when you can only see what someone worte.
 Plus the person reading it will most likely don't know you and doesn't even know that it's meant as a joke and even if so, they might not find it